Introduction:

 If statement:

-The if statement is one of the most simple decision making statement.
-It is used to decide whether a particular statement or block of statements will be executed or not.
+The if statement is one of the simplest decision-making statements.
+This statement executes a block of code only if a specified condition is true.
+The if statement is used to decide whether a particular statement or block of statements will be executed or not.
 That is, if a certain condition is true then a block of statement is executed otherwise not.

 Syntax: